Reeperto/NameColors/index.md

  - /namecolor
  - /nc

 For colors, the commands are used as follows:

  - /namecolor [color identifier]
  -  /nc [color identifier]

+For styling, the commands are used as follows:

+ - /namecolor [color identifier] [style identifier]
+ -  /nc [color identifier] [style identifier]

+The 2 style identifiers are:

+ - bold
+ - italic

+**NOTE: both cannot be applied at the same time**

 To reset your name, run the command(s):

  - /namecolor reset
  - /nc reset

 <h3><center>Color Identifier Table:</center></h3>

 | Color Identifier 	|                                            Color                                            	|